 Hazard Emergency Management International is managed by CJ Manjarres-Wahlberg.
 CJ spent 11 years in the military before entering the private sector.
-He has worked within the maritime, construction, remote mining, offshore oil/gas , resources sectors for over 15 years in Australia and overseas providing a range of services including:
+He has worked within the maritime, construction, remote mining, offshore oil/gas and resources sectors for over 15 years in Australia, PNG, Singapore and Malaysia providing a range of services including:

 - Training & Induction program design and development;

 - Risk Management, Assessment & Hazard reduction measures;

 - Green / Brown field site OHSE system set-up and design and implementation of site specific policies, procedures and guidelines;

 - Emergency Management systems & governance;

 - Offshore Helicopter Safety;

 CJ has worked in the field (boots on ground) in remote locations experiencing the day to day issues and hardships of remote, offshore and maritime environments, therefore understanding the unique challenges and requirements individuals and supporting organisations can face as a result.
 A proven communicator and solution focused professional CJ has developed robust site-specific systems to address the requirements of clients with a range of diverse needs and cultures.